HorizenOfficial/evm-documentation/docs/deploy.md

 ---

 # Deploy
-*Learn how to deploy a simple Solidity-based smart contract in Yuma Testnet using the Truffle or Hardhat framework.*
+*Learn how to deploy a simple Solidity-based smart contract in Gobi Testnet using the Truffle or Hardhat framework.*

 ## Deploying a Contract using Truffle

 Once the DemoToken contract is successfully compiled, it can now be deployed.
 However, before deploying, make sure that the account you plan to use has sufficient ZEN.
 See [Get Started](/#connect-to-a-wallet) to install the MetaMask wallet, if needed.
-To deploy a contract on Dune Testnet or Yuma Testnet, your account must have sufficient ZEN.
-You can get some free test ZEN by using the [**Faucet**](https://yuma-testnet-faucet.horizen.io/ ).
+To deploy a contract on Dune Testnet or Gobi Testnet, your account must have sufficient ZEN.
+You can get some free test ZEN by using the [**Faucet**](https://faucet.horizen.io/ ).

 Add the deployment script, [1_deploy_DEMOToken.js](https://github.com/rocknitive/zen-sidechain-truffle/blob/master/migrations/1_deploy_DemoToken.js)  (below) in the `/migrations` folder: